AuReMe/esmecata/README.md

 Create precomputed database from esmecata output folders or merge already present precomputed databases.
 This command is mainly for the developers of esmecata to automatise the creation of the precomputed database.
 But if you want to create a precomputed database of your esmecata run for reproducibility it is also possible.
+For exmaple, it was used to create the precomputed databases for the dataset of the article of EsMeCaTa.

 ```
 usage: esmecata_create_db [-h] [--version] {from_workflow,merge_db} ...